 - Hear/talk/communicate – Must be able to exchange information and communicate

-- Mental acuity – Ability to focus, concentrate, understand and convey subject matter
+- Mental acuity – Able to focus, concentrate, understand and convey subject matter

 - Repetitive motion (i.e. keyboarding)

 College campus, direct contact with students, staff, faculty and the general public in classrooms, common areas, offices, and campus environments.
 Work environment involves everyday risks or discomforts which require normal safety precautions typical of such places as office, meeting, and training rooms.
-Use of safe work place practices with office and lab equipment; computers for data entry and word processing; need to follow safety protocol with chemicals and biological elements both in usage and storage to avoid potential dangers.
-Avoidance of trips and falls.
-Observance of College policies, fire and building safety regulations and traffic laws when/if driving a College vehicle.
+Use of safe work place practices with office equipment; computers for data entry and word processing.
+Avoidance of trips and falls; observance of College policies and fire and building safety regulations and traffic laws when/if driving a College vehicle.

 Carroll Community College has the right to revise this position description at any time, and this position description does not represent in any way a contract of employment

 Interested applicants must submit a letter of interest and resume emailed to email@example.com

 An official transcript will be required upon hiring.

 To qualify for employment, selected candidates must